fusionpbx/fusionpbx-docs/source/getting_started/installation_recommended_new.rst

 **1.** Goto a console and follow the recomended steps from http://fusionpbx.com/download.php for a standard installation.
 Some installations require special considerations.
 Visit https://github.com/fusionpbx/fusionpbx-install.sh readme section for more details.

 This install script is designed to be an fast, simple, and in a modular way to install FusionPBX.
 Start with a minimal install of Debian 8 with SSH enabled.
 Run the following commands under root.
-It installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM and PostgreSQL.
+The script installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM and PostgreSQL.

 ::